shelbywilcox/shelbywilcox/teaching.md

 "I would like to thank you for all you did this semester and showing up every day to teach us.
 Although I was the quiet kid in the class, I actually enjoyed coming to your class because you made learning easy.
 You said it was your first year teaching [this] class, which you did great, you have a teaching style that's timeless.
 My friend and I said after the last class that you're gonna be the cool professor, if that's what you plan to do, which you should."

+2019 COM 100

+"You were so helpful and kind!
+Thank you so much for everything you did for me"

+"Thank you so much for your constant support and patience.
+I can definitely say I'm coming out of this class a better speaker than before and honestly a little more confident so thank you again.
+I wish you the best in all your endeavours."